OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 ### Remediation

 Ensure logging statements are removed from the production release, as logs may be interrogated or readable by other applications.
 Tools like ProGuard, which is already included in Android Studio or DexGuard can be used to strip out logging portions in the code when preparing the production release.
-For example, to remove logging calls within an android application, we can simply add the following option in the proguard-project.txt configuration file of Proguard:
+For example, to remove logging calls within an android application, simply add the following option in the proguard-project.txt configuration file of Proguard:

 ```
 -assumenosideeffects class android.util.Log